-The proposal does not add development capacity but incentivizes development to be concentrated in centers and close to transit and services, and to be constructed as smaller multi-family units which would result in a reduction in impacts to vegetation region wide.
+At a localized level, the proposal could result in a reduction of habitat in centers and areas zoned for multi-family housing, through development of 100 percent deed-restricted affordable housing.
+However, wildlife habitat within or immediately adjacent to centers is less suitable for sensitive wildlife species than habitat located outside of the urban core.
+The proposal does not add development capacity but incentivizes development to be concentrated in centers and close to transit and services, and to be constructed as smaller units which would result in a reduction in impacts to wildlife region wide.